Skip to content

 Before you begin, ensure you have the following:

-- An active Check-Mail API account (available for free).
+• An active Rapid API account (available for free).

-- An API key.
-You can obtain this from your account dashboard once registered.
+• An API key.
+You can obtain this from your Rapid account dashboard once registered.

 Free Plan

-We offer a free version of the API, which allows for 1000 lookups per month, no credit card required.
+On Rapid, you can sign up for a free version of the API, which allows for 1000 lookups per month.

 API Endpoint